c3d/recorder/README.md

 events from different recorders are sorted so that you get a picture of how the systems interacted.
 Different recorders can have different size and different refresh rates, but a very fast recorder will not push away data from a slower one.
-This ensure you can record important, but slow, events, as well as much more frequent ones.
+This ensures that you can record important, but slow, events, as well as much more frequent ones.

 Here is what a recorder dump can look like: